Paying a car allowance with mileage substantiation? The time is now to re-evaluate your policy as a result of changes in the tax code.

 The problems with continuing to provide this type of policy are simple: Employees will figure out how to leverage the cap each month no matter if they are in high cost areas or have a large driving territory.
 Some may drive more than necessary to get to the cap.
 Others who typically drive more may resort to driving up to the cap and not driving until the following month.
 This will almost certainly result in productivity losses.

-It’s time to re-evaluate your mileage reimbursement program
+Re-evaluating your non-taxable mileage reimbursement program

 Now is the time to re-evaluate your policy.
 A great alternative that will keep your reimbursement non-taxable while fully reimbursing employees would be the Fixed-and-Variable-Rate reimbursement, or FAVR.
 This IRS accountable plan perfectly complements the new tax code.
 Download our FAVR data sheet to learn more about this highly effective business reimbursement tool.